This post may contain affiliate links. Please see our disclosure policy.

 How to Make Watermelon Granita

-- Place watermelon chunks, lime juice, and honey into a blender and blend until smooth.
+- Blend Watermelon.
+Add the lime juice, watermelon and honey to a blender (or food processor fitted with an s-blade) and process until smooth.

-While these Watermelon Granitas have a fabulous flavor that stands alone, I love topping the granita with sugar that has been flavored with fresh mint and lime zest.
-It really adds an element of WOW and freshness and couldn't be easier to pull together.
+- Prepare Mint Sugar (Optional).
+While Watermelon Granita has a fabulous flavor all on its own, I love topping the granita with sugar that has been flavored with fresh mint and lime zest.
+It really adds an element of WOW and freshness and couldn't be easier to pull together and is as simple as mixing granulated sugar, minced mint, and lime zest together.

-- Scoop up the watermelon granita into serving bowls and sprinkle with the mint lime sugar right before serving.
+- Serve.
+Scoop the icy granita into serving dishes and top with mint lime sugar if desired.

 Once the granita has been fully scraped, it will keep in its beautiful icy consistency for up to 2 months, if stored in the freezer in an airtight container.